georgeberry/thresholds/README.md

+# Threshold project

 Simple simulations of threshold models.
-You may use code with the permission of the author.
+Code is property of the author.

-Contact at: geb97@cornell.edu
+Contact geb97@cornell.edu with questions